 When clients ask us why Medicaid planning should be a priority, I usually tell them the following story about Nancy to convey how crucial it really is:

 One day, a few years back, Nancy came to us to protect her mother, Betty’s, last $25,000.
 Betty had been in a nursing home for three years and had used all of her savings except for that little bit.
 Nancy wanted to hold it back to use for Betty to buy clothes, a special chair, and pay travel expenses so her disabled brother could visit Betty.
 A lady from the nursing home business office told her about our office.

 As we began to work together Nancy told me of the monthly expenses for nursing home care and that every year she would ask her mother’s financial advisor if there was any way she could protect any of her mother’s money.
 The advisor always told her the same thing: “You can’t protect it because it is within the five year lookback period.”
 She’d ask, “Isn’t there anything we can do?”
 To which he would answer, “No.”

-The bottom line is, giving away assets it not the only way to protect.
+The bottom line is, giving away assets is not the only way to protect your interests.
 And, in case you want to know when it is too late to protect assets for benefits, here’s the answer: After the money has been spent.

 If you have more questions or would like to discuss the different planning options available, we invite you to call our office at (727) 240-2350 to schedule your appointment.
 Our dedicated Elder Law Specialists are here to guide you through this process.